-- Goal 1: Five-year average credentialing examination pass rate of not less than 85 percent at first attempt. - Goal 2: For each of the last five years, job placement rate of not less than 75% within twelve months for those graduates actively seeking employment. - Goal 3: Annual program completion rates, 80 percent of the students will complete the program within 3 years of program start. - Goal 4: Graduate satisfaction: the graduates will express satisfaction with the program as a 3 on a 5 point scale, point scale for the employer survey. - Goal 5: Employer satisfaction: the employers will rate the graduates as = 3 on a 5 point scale for the employer survey.
+- Goal 1: Five-year average credentialing examination pass rate of not less than 85 percent at first attempt within six months of graduation. - Goal 2: For each of the last five years, job placement rate of not less than 75% within twelve months for those graduates actively seeking employment. - Goal 3: Annual program completion rates, 80 percent of the students will complete the program within 3 years of program start. - Goal 4: Graduates will express satisfaction with the program with a 2 points or greater out of 3 points on the alumni survey. - Goal 5: Employer will express satisfaction with the graduates of the program by rating graduates with 3.5 points or greater points out of 5 points on the employer survey.